TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft.datafactory/pipelineinfo.md

     "title": "Azure Data Factory Pipeline Info",
     "fileAttachmentHint": "Please attach JSON code for dataset, linked service, and output of activity run to help us triage your problem faster", "diagnosticCard": {
-        "title": "Azure mapping Data Flow Troubleshooter",
+        "title": "Azure Pipeline Activity Troubleshooter",
-        "description": "Our Azure mapping Data Flow RunId Troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect the issues we were looking for in your resource.
+        "description": "Our Pipeline Activity RunId Troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect the issues we were looking for in your resource.
 Refer to the help manual below to troubleshoot your problem."
     },
     "formElements": [